rjscott29/PHSX815_Project3_Help/README.md

 *****************

-What I would like help with is determining how to setup a function to determine how many cheater cards were used.
+What I would like help with is determining how to setup a function to determine how many cheater cards were used (which is the whole point of this project).
 As the gimme value is increased, the distribution moves to the right.
 Unfortunately, I don't believe the probability distribution is very straightfoward.
 I build my log-likelihood from experimental values of probability, not theoretical.

+I've added two images which are samples from 5 games and 25 games per set.

 Feel free to contact me with questions.
 I'll be happy to discuss. rjscott@ku.edu